racarino11/Basic-Network-Programmability/README.md

 # Basic-Network-Programmability
-This is a beginners coude archive for network programmability.
+This is a beginners code archive for network programmability.